Mcphylus12/Static-website/README.md

-mcphylus12.github.io
+Static website
 ====================
+CMP-4011A Web-Based Programming

-Website asignment for web devlopment module. create a static website to advertise a rentable holiday home.
+Website asignment for web devlopment module.
+Create a static website to advertise a rentable holiday home.

 Kyle Alexander